LawrenceLoz/FormulaShare-DX/README.md

 ### Test it works!

-Create a record in the shared object - if you have a trigger in place this should apply sharing right away, otherwise recalculate sharing for the object from the FormulaShare Rules tab.
+Create a record in the shared object, and recalculate sharing from the FormulaShare Rules tab.

 As a system admin, the easiest way to check that the sharing is applied is to use the "Sharing" button from the record page.
 The summary should show that the record is shared to the user, role, role and subordinates or public group which is linked through the shared to field.